Willson Contreras Player Props: Cardinals vs. Astros

 Willson Contreras At The Plate

-- Contreras has 16 doubles, eight home runs and 27 walks while hitting .217.
+- Contreras is batting .214 with 16 doubles, eight home runs and 27 walks.

-- In 51.4% of his 70 games this season, Contreras has picked up at least one hit.
-He's also had 16 multi-hit games.

-- In 8.6% of his games this year, he has gone deep, and 2.8% of his trips to the dish.
+- He has gone deep in 8.5% of his games this season, and 2.7% of his chances at the plate.

-- Contreras has had at least one RBI in 30% of his games this season (21 of 70), with more than one RBI five times (7.1%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 21 games this season (29.6%), Contreras has picked up an RBI, and in five of those games (7.0%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.